-- you will be given advice about your recovery at home - you will be given a copy of your discharge summary and a copy will also be sent to your GP - any antibiotics or tablets you may need will be arranged & dispensed from the hospital pharmacy - you may find it more comfortable to wear a scrotal support or "jockey" pants (rather than boxer shorts) - you should avoid heavy lifting or any other strenuous exercise for at least four weeks - your stitches will usually disappear after two to three weeks - we may arrange a follow-up appointment for you
+- you will be given advice regarding supportive underwear to help reduce the swelling. - any discomfort you get can usually be managed with simple painkillers such as paracetamol. - you will be given advice about your recovery at home - you will be given a copy of your discharge summary and a copy will also be sent to your GP - any antibiotics or tablets you may need will be arranged & dispensed from the hospital pharmacy - all the stitches are dissolvable and will usually disappear after two to three weeks - you should avoid heavy lifting or any other strenuous exercise for at least four weeks - a follow-up appointment will be arranged to review you